Katie Uhlaender knows the thrill of the Olympics, and the frustration with those who run them

 Uhlaender has crafted her durable Olympic career through personal tumult beyond the track.

-After her father died in 2009, Uhlaender moved to the Atwood-McDonald community in Kansas, where Ted had built a ranch.
+After her father died in 2009, Uhlaender moved to the Atwood-McDonald community in Kansas, where her father Ted had built a ranch.
 The entire community, maybe 1,000 people between both towns, felt like family to Uhlaender.
 Ted’s best friend’s father, Gilbert, was like a grandfather to her.

 “He would roll in and be drinking his peach brandy and asking if we wanted to go shoot gophers at, like, 95,” Uhlaender said.
 “He was classic, and he was a huge supporter of mine.”